-Panama is an impressive country and while tourism has grown, it remains relatively unknown.
+Panama is an impressive country and while tourism has grown, the country remains relatively unknown.

 Some of the big tour package companies sell vacations here but the real experience in Panama is had by venturing into the country, into the cloud forests and on to the water.